-- The emotion of resentment can become familiar, addictive and justified while it paralyzes you.
+- The emotion of resentment can become familiar, addictive, and justified while it paralyzes you.
 Heal and free yourself and others.
 Your pain can become your purpose /profession/ministry.
-The more you share your pain, testimony, faith and story… it lessens the pain.
-If you have resentment about the burden of care giving for a loved one, an unhappy childhood, a messy divorce, loss of a job or sibling rivalry…write about it, journal, make a movie, write a play, start a discussion group, teach about, dance it out, find some positive therapeutic and creative ways to express and release your pain.
+The more you share your pain, testimony, faith, and story… it lessens the pain.
+If you have resentment about the burden of caregiving for a loved one, an unhappy childhood, a messy divorce, loss of a job, or sibling rivalry…write about it, journal, make a movie, write a play, start a discussion group, teach about, dance it out, discover some positive therapeutic and creative ways to express and release your pain.

 - In most cases, the person who hurt you has no idea about the depth of your pain and shame.
 They may never be aware or accountable for their part in your injury.
 Sometimes when you confront the one who hurt you, they will try to turn it around and act like they are the victim.
 You may never hear “I’m sorry.”
 Your intention and focus can be to move forward knowing that your pain may never be confirmed by the abuser.
 It’s a mystery.
 Yes, it’s unfair…but it happens.

 - Acknowledge that you cannot control those who have rejected you.
 Remember Maya Angelou’s famous quote, “When somebody shows you who they are…believe it.”
 Sometimes you may be the closest target for someone acting out their pain, dysfunction, insecurities, anger issues, and lack of maturity.